Tudor Castle: A Landmark at Hersheypark | 1973 – 2019

 Why a new entrance?

 Tourism was growing quickly in Hershey.
-The Hershey Company, then Hershey Foods Corporation, anticipated that they would have one million visitors touring the chocolate factory by 1973.
-Hersheypark was busy, but management believed the park was looking tired compared to new theme parks that were opening up in the region.
+The Hershey Company, then known as Hershey Foods Corporation, expected to host one million visitors by 1973.
+Hersheypark was busy; but, management believed the park was looking tired.
+It seemed less impressive compared to new theme parks that were opening up in the region.
 This led to Hersheypark management reaching out to R. Duell & Associates.

 Hersheypark entrance, 1968